| |

 - 6.5 (21.8)

-- I-5 Hole, class III+, directly underneath the second highway bridge.
+- I-5 Hole, class III+ or IV, directly underneath the second highway bridge.

-The right side becomes a monster hole at higher flows.
-Sneak on the left.
+The right side becomes a large hole at medium flows,

 -